 This product contains whey protein isolate (or milk protein isolate) and not soy.
-That said, product website does mention some products may contain soy lecithin.
+That said, the supplement website does mention some products may contain soy lecithin.
 I think this is most likely for the ready-to-drink shakes and not the powder.
-The soy lecithin is like added in small amounts to keep the shakes creamy and shelf stable.
+The soy lecithin is like added in small amounts to keep the shakes creamy and shelf-stable.

-Regardless, any soy present is likely to be very little compared to main protein used.
+Regardless, any soy present is likely to be very little compared to the main protein used.

 What About Allergies?

 The website for the product states that “Manufacturing employs practices designed to segregate ingredients on equipment that also processes egg, wheat, peanut, tree nuts, soy, fish and shellfish products.”
 I take this to mean they take efforts to reduce cross-contamination with ingredients that might cause allergic reactions.
 I appreciate that.
 Not all companies say they do this.

 For those who might be allergic to peanuts, wheat, etc., I recommend you call the company and ask them about this.